Want to Change Control Limit Calculations on a Control Chart?

 Changes in control limit calculations go by many names including: phases, stages and stair step limits.
 Generally, you calculate control limits using your first 20 to 25 data points and then you use those limits to evaluate the rest of your data.
 If you have a process change, you should recalculate your control limits beginning with the first point after the process change occurred.

 QI Macros makes it easy to show process changes on control charts.
-The process is different depending on how you create your control chart:
+The steps are different depending on how you create your control chart: